to the 2015 Gold Medal Award Winners!

-Illinois Park District Law Handbook - NEW EDITION!
+Illinois Park District Law Handbook

 This fully updated 7th edition of the Illinois Park District Law Handbook consolidates this body of law into a single user-friendly volume that explains the complex laws and codes that govern local park districts.
 Thousands of bills have been signed into law since IAPD published the 6th edition in 2010.